adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 7/22/2022 v1.0.1.9
+- Fixed bug where the Updater failed due to some files being in use

 ### 7/22/2022 v1.0.1.8
 - Fixed bugs where some Reddit GIF Posts failed to download
 - Fixed bug where fetching Instagram formats failed due to incomplete metadata